ginestra/portfolio/README.md

 ## Disclaimer

-this site is designed with the KISS principle in mind. :)
+This site is designed with the KISS principle in mind. :)